-2019/20 £'000 2018/19 £'000 Explanation Cash and cash equivalents 126,302 59,774 Increases in cash and cash equivalents reflect the Councils policy of maintaining liquidity whilst minimising borrowing.
-Short term borrowing (298,059) (178,912) Increases in the short term borrowing balances reflect the continuation of the Council's temporary borrowing policy which seeks to minimise interest costs.
-Long term borrowing (407,426) (443,248) Long term borrowing has reduced in line with the Councils borrowing policy which seeks to minimise interest costs.
-Other long term liabilities (438,884) (576,113) Pension investment returns are lower than expected but this has been more than offset by a significantly higher discount rates which reduce the value of future pension obligations.
-PFI finance lease - liability (159,860) (166,885) Decrease in PFI finance lease liabilities is due to the continued amortisation of PFI liabilities with no new PFI contracts within the year.
+Cash and cash equivalents 42,449 126,302 Decreases in cash and cash equivalents, reflect the Councils policy of maintaining liquidity whilst minimising borrowing.
+Short term borrowing (235,545) (298,059) Decreases in the short term borrowing balances reflect the continuation of the Council's temporary borrowing policy which seeks to minimise interest costs.
+Short term creditors (117,348) (54,684) Increase in short term creditors reflects the receipts and carry forward of COVID-19 related grants to be applied in 2021/22 Long term borrowing (384,668) (407,426) Long term borrowing has reduced in line with the Councils borrowing policy which seeks to minimise interest costs.
+Other long term liabilities (658,853) (438,884) The pension liability has increased as at the balance sheet date as the real discount rate (discount rate net of inflation) has fallen compared to the previous year.
+This is due to the combination of a lower discount rate assumption and a significantly higher CPI assumption.

-12. Group Accounts
+13. Group Accounts

-The Council's 2019/20 Accounts are very similar in presentation to last years with no significant change in accounting regulations impacting this year.
+The Council's 2020/21 Accounts are very similar in presentation to last years with no significant change in accounting regulations impacting this year.

-13. Humber Bridge Debt
+14. Humber Bridge Debt